dillonforrest/startup/_posts/2015-02-20-managing-my-time.md

 I usually don't work on weekends.
 If I do, it's usually either fun stuff for me, probably relating to programming, or writing a blog post that I was supposed to write a day or two before.

 I wrote a <a href="http://www.dillonforrest.com/startup/balancing-a-relationship-with-starting-up/" target="_blank">whole post</a> about balancing my relationship with starting up.
-The short story in this post's context is that my girlfriend is my biggest supporter right now, and spending time with her is extremely therapeutic for me.
+The short story in this post's context is that I always feel happier when I'm with my girlfriend, and I think I'm mostly sane because of her.

 # No feedback